How to apply for the Beckham Law, step by step

 The Spanish tax authority has released its official 2025 guidance for impatriate income-tax filings, with minor clarifications on remote-work income classification, the treatment of stock-based compensation and the documentation required for foreign-employer payslips.

-Read the full article →A second Spanish job does not break the Beckham Law: both salaries stay in the special regime at 24%, with the 600,000 EUR threshold counted per employer.
+Read article →A second Spanish job does not break the Beckham Law: both salaries stay in the special regime at 24%, with the 600,000 EUR threshold counted per employer.

 Read article →Both spouses keep the Beckham Law regime when the main taxpayer leaves the original job and becomes director of a new Spanish company.